tderso/tderso.github.io/_posts/2015-05-29-plants-around-beati-hagosa.md

 ---
 layout: post
 title: Plants that used to grow around Be'ati Hagosa
-postHero: /images/BHagosa-New-Logo.png
+postHero: /assets/images/BHagosa-New-Logo.png
 author: Tekle Derso
 authorTwitter:
 gravatar:
 postFooter: Additional information, and maybe a <a href="#">Link or two</a>
 ---

-Some of the plants that grow at Be'ati hagosa are the following:
+Some of the plants that grow at Be'ati Hagosa are the following:

 **Agam**

 I wonder if the name **Agame** has any thing to do with the thorny bush tree **Agam**.
 It used to grow in abundance every where.
 Now, it can only be found around church yards and other places that are considered holy, like at **Enda Abba Libanos** and probably at **Enda Abba Metta'e**.
 It fruits in July and August giving violet coloured fruits that are tastey to eat.
-Unfortunately, if on eats too much, ones teeth become sensitive to chewing other food.
+Unfortunately, if one eats too much, ones teeth become sensitive to chewing other food.
 It must contain some sort of an acid I guess.

 A few trees exist at the place we call Mereba'e now.
+The place got its name, we were told, from when the Italians had occupied Ethiopia for some time and had built a big building whose walls was made from adobes and used for storing ammunition.

 **Da'ero**